A person holding their lower abdomen with both hands, indicating discomfort

 • Poor hygiene can serve as a trigger.

-However, in addition to these factors, there are others that can contribute to UTIs without directly causing them.
+However, in addition to these factors, there are other factors that contribute to UTIs without directly causing them.
 And yes, one of them could be alcohol!

 Can Alcohol Cause UTIs?